 Contactless payment card limit

 Following a public consultation by the Financial Conduct Authority, the government has approved an increase to the legal contactless payment limits previously set by the European Commission.
 This will allow banks to support single contactless payments up to £100, and cumulative contactless payments up to £300, without the need for customers to input their chip and pin.
 The government hopes the banking industry will implement the new limits later this year.

 The personal allowance

-There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000, which is £1 for every £2 of income above £100,000.
-So for 2017/18 there is no personal allowance where adjusted net income exceeds £123,000.
-For 2018/19 there will be no personal allowance available where adjusted net income exceeds £123,700.
+There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000.
+The reduction is £1 for every £2 of income above £100,000.
+So for the current tax year there is no personal allowance where adjusted net income exceeds £125,000.
+For 2021/22 there will be no personal allowance where adjusted net income exceeds £125,140.